danushkaf/library_management_system/README.md

 # Features
 * Add Books to the system.
 * View Books in the system as a list.
-* Search Books by Name.
-* Sort Books by Name and Author.
 * Delete books from the list.

 # Prerequisites